How to use the Chat API in Zendesk: A step-by-step guide

 Frequently asked questions

 The classic Chat API Zendesk offers is for the original, session-based Live Chat product.
-Zendesk Messaging, a newer omnichannel solution for asynchronous conversations, uses a different set of developer tools like Sunshine Conversations, not the classic Chat API.
+Zendesk Messaging, a newer omnichannel solution for asynchronous conversations, uses a different set of advanced developer tools like Sunshine Conversations, complementing the classic Chat API.

 For retrieving historical chat data, fetching transcripts, or managing chat information after a conversation, you should primarily use the Chat REST API.
-This is the workhorse for most data retrieval tasks with the classic Chat API Zendesk provides.
+This is a reliable workhorse for most data retrieval tasks with the classic Chat API Zendesk provides.

-Common pitfalls include using the wrong API for Messaging (instead of Live Chat), ignoring API rate limits, and building new projects on deprecated APIs like the Conversations API.
-Always verify the API’s status and purpose when using the Chat API Zendesk.
+Helpful tips include matching the right API to your product (Messaging vs. Live Chat), being mindful of API rate limits, and focusing your projects on current APIs like the REST API.
+Zendesk provides excellent documentation to help you verify the API's status and purpose when using the Chat API Zendesk.

-If you want to automate without extensive coding, platforms like eesel AI offer one-click integration with Zendesk to connect to all your helpdesk data, including classic Chat and modern Messaging.
-This allows for rapid deployment of AI-powered automation without directly leveraging the Chat API Zendesk.
+If you want to automate with ease, platforms like eesel AI offer one-click integration with Zendesk to connect to all your helpdesk data, including classic Chat and modern Messaging.
+This allows for rapid deployment of AI-powered automation as a perfect complement to the Chat API Zendesk.

 Share this post